RMMR-Group/RMMR-Group.github.io/exvivo_hemi.md

 ![Sample and Coil](exvivo_hemi/shim_adjustments.jpg )

-Repeat several times, periodically switch to Frequency tab and hit go.
+Repeat several times, periodically switch to Frequency tab and hit `Go`.
 Monitor the FWHM changes ( < 80 OK).
 Make sure it converges.

+*You are now done adjustments and can close the `Manual Adjustments` window.

 Check that both coils are on, then RUN the localizer.